JPOak/strapped-wordpress-starter/README.md

-# Wordpress Starter Theme with BS4, Underscores, and Webpack 4 (with SASS)
+# Wordpress Starter Theme with Underscores, Bootstrap 4 (with SASS), and Webpack 4

 This is a Wordpress Starter Theme initially based on Underscores, packaged with Bootstrap 4 (with SASS), and built with Webpack 4.